i386x/pubdocs/TeX/README.md

    * if an ASCII character is equal to the value stored in `\newlinechar` it is replaced by end-line character native for the host environment

-### Input Processor's Registers and Primitives

-* `\endlinechar` holds the character to be appended to the end of line
-* `\escapechar` holds the value that represents escape character, used whenever a control sequence is converted to string
-* `\newlinechar` holds the character that triggers the line break

 ## Token Processor

 *Token* is either a pair containing value and category or a control sequence.